jaimelub17/projects/corporate-scorecard/README.md

 # Corporate Scorecard (portfolio project)

-An end-to-end "governed KPI" data project, built to mirror the work described in a Senior Data Analyst — Corporate Financial Reporting role at a consumer wearables company: synthetic hardware + subscription transactional data, modeled with dbt into audit-ready financial KPI marts with reconciliation controls.
+An end-to-end "governed KPI" data project for a synthetic hardware + subscription business.
+I took synthesized transactional data and modeled with dbt into audit-ready financial KPI marts with reconciliation controls.
 Developed locally on DuckDB, migrated to Databricks (Unity Catalog) with an executive-facing dashboard on top — totals reconcile across both